 In addition to his responsibilities at IWP, Tim is currently researching Clausewitz’s understanding of the use and study of history as presented in Book II of On War for the Classics of Strategy and Diplomacy Project, as well as working on a new translation of Alfarabi’s Virtuous City with Charles E. Butterworth and David M. DiPasquale.

-Tim now resides in Maryland with his wife, Cassandra, and soon-to-be son.
+Tim resides in Maryland with his wife, Cassandra, and son, Teddy.

 - B.S., Sacred Heart University, 2005